lorenaterenzi/qr-code/README.md

 To develop this project I've used the design Frontend Mentor provided.
 As a premium member I had access to the design on Figma, so it was easier to work.
+You can access it here: https://qr-code-six-eta.vercel.app/

 ## Tools